echogarden-project/echogarden/docs/CLI.md

 echogarden speak-file text.txt result.mp3 result.wav result.srt --engine=vits --speed=1.1
 ```

-Synthesize a web page (will try to extract its main article parts and omit the rest):
+Synthesize a web page (it will try to extract its main article parts and omit the rest):
 ```bash
 echogarden speak-url https://example.com/hola
 ```

-Synthesize a Wikipedia article in any of its language editions:
+Synthesize a Wikipedia article, in any of its language editions:
 ```bash
 echogarden speak-wikipedia "Psychologie" --language=fr
 ```